kyma-project/community/concepts/infrastructure-reconciliation/README.md

 First of all, after receiving the provisioning request, KEB should create a set of CRs for accordingly to the licence type of the Runtime:
 - For BYOC - ExternalCluster CR
 - For managed - GardenerCluster CR

+> In the BYOC flow, KEB should also create a secret with the kubeconfig uploaded by the user and provide a reference to that resource in the ExternalCluster CR

 KEB should deliver all the required parameters for the cluster provisioning, this translates to the minimal infrastructure config for Gardener clusters, and the role/kubeconfig details for both types.